 UPSERT is a combination of UPDATE and INSERT.
-Use UPSERT EDGE to update properties of an edge if it exists or insert a new edge if it does not exist.
+Use UPSERT EDGE to update properties on an edge if it exists or insert a new edge if it does not exist.
+The UPDATE EDGE statement updates only one edge at a time.